 - let an AI agent continue to the next step

 In those workflows, it is not enough to say "we called an API."
-A team may need to prove later:
+A team may need to verify later:

 - what data was returned